selirah/deel-autcomplete-component/questions.md

 ## Answer

-**Component** and **PureComponent** are both base classes that be extended to create custom components.
-The main difference between the two lies in their handling of updates and re-rendering.
+**Component** and **PureComponent** are both base classes that can be extended to create custom components.
+The main difference between the two lies in their handling of updates and re-rendering:

 In the case of a **Component**, when a custom component extends it, it will re-render whenever it's `state` or `props` change, irrespective of whether there has been a change in the actual values or not.
 This means updating the component's `state` with the same values will still trigger re-render.

-On the other hand, **PureComponent**, a subclass of **Component** performs what is known as **shallow comparison** of the it's **state** and **props** before making a decision on whether to re-render or not.
+On the other hand, **PureComponent**, a subclass of **Component**, performs what is known as **shallow comparison** of its **state** and **props** before making a decision on whether to re-render or not.
 If the `props` and `state` are the same (i.e., same references), the component will not re-render.
 PureComponent provides optimization behavior to prevent unnecessary re-renders in certain cases.

 Here is an example of how using PureComponent might break an app: